-There are myriad of ways to create a Linux Live / installation USB drive, but one of the best ways that I recommend is by using the Rufus utility.
-It is a free tool that has been around since several years and makes a reliable installation USB.
+There are myriad of ways to create a Linux Live/installation USB drive, but one of the best ways that I recommend is by using the Rufus utility.
+It is a free tool that has been around for several years and makes a reliable installation USB.
 I have personally tried and tested this on Windows 10.

 Steps to create Linux Mint Live/installation USB drive

 Step 1: Get an empty USB drive of at least 2 GB, but I don’t recommend not more than 8 GB because not all PCs can boot through USB drives of more than 8 GB capacity.

 Step 2: Download Rufus utility for Windows – it is a free portable utility and so doesn’t need installation.

 Step 3: Download the latest version of Linux Mint from their website.
 Again, this is also 100% free operating system.
 The downloaded file will be in ISO format.
 As of today, they have Linux Mint 17.3 Cinnamon edition.
 You can grab the 64-bit edition for best performance.

 Step 4: Right-click on the downloaded Rufus program and select ‘Run as Administrator.’

 Step 5: Rufus Settings:

 Click on the CD drive icon near the checkbox ‘Create a bootable disk using ISO Image’ and select the Linux Mint ISO file that you downloaded, for example, mine says linuxmint-17.3-cinnamon-64bit.iso.

 In the same interface, click on drop-down list under ‘Partition scheme and target system type’, select ‘MBR partition scheme for BIOS or UEFI’.

 Next select file system as ‘FAT32’ and finally click ‘Start.’

 Step 6: Keep the ISO Image mode to write when prompted and click OK.

 Step 7: Wait until Rufus writes the data to the USB flash drive.
-At the end of process, you should see the structure similar to mine.
+At the end of the process, you should see the structure similar to mine.

 That’s it.
 Your Linux Mint Live USB / Installation is ready!